torchsecurity/torch-secret-analyzer/README.md

 ### Install via `go install`

-If you have Go installed, you can quickly install Torch with:
+If you have Go installed, you can install Torch with:

 ```bash
 go install github.com/torchsecurity/torch-secret-analyzer/cmd/torch@latest